 Subtitles and Transcript

-5:06 I'm really happy that Mr. Anderson invited me.
+05:07 I'm really happy that Mr. Anderson invited me.
 I'm really grateful that I get a chance to play for everyone.
-And the song that I just played was by Józef Hofmann.
+And the song that I just played was by Josef Hofmann.
 It's called "Kaleidoscope."
 And Hofmann is a Polish pianist and composer of the late 19th century, and he's widely considered one of the greatest pianists of all time.

-5:29 I have another piece that I'd like to play for you.
-It's called "Abegg Variations," by Robert Schumann, a German 19th century composer.
-The name "Abegg" -- "Abegg" is actually A-B-E-G-G, and that's the main theme in the melody.
-That comes from the last name of one of Schumann's female friends.
+05:29 I have another piece that I'd like to play for you.
+It's called "Abegg Variations," by Robert Schumann, a German 19th-century composer.
+The name "Abegg" is actually A-B-E-G-G, and that's the main theme in the melody.
+(Plays the notes A, B, E, G and G) That comes from the last name of one of Schumann's female friends.

-6:02 So, actually, if you listen carefully, there's supposed to be five variations on this Abegg theme.
-It's written around 1834, so, even though it's old, I hope you like it.
-(Music)
+06:02 So actually, if you listen carefully, there are supposed to be five variations on this Abegg theme.
+It's written around 1834, so even though it's old, I hope you'll like it.

-14:40 And another thing that I enjoy doing is drawing -- drawing, because I like to draw, you know, Japanese anime art.
+14:40 And another thing that I enjoy doing is drawing.
+Drawing, because I like to draw, you know, Japanese anime art.
 I think that's a craze among teens right now.
-And once I realized it, there's a parallel between creating music and creating art, because for your motive or your little initial idea for your drawing, it's your character -- you want to decide who do you want to draw, or if you want to draw an original character.
-And then you want to decide, how are you going to draw the character?
+And once I realized it, there's a parallel between creating music and creating art, because for your motive, or your little initial idea for your drawing, it's your character -- you want to decide who you want to draw, or if you want to draw an original character.
+And then you want to decide: How are you going to draw the character?
 Like, am I going to use one page?
 Am I going to draw it on the computer?
-Am I going to use a two-page spread like a comic book for more grandiose effect, I guess?
-And then you have to do the initial sketch of the character, which is like your structure of a piece, and then you add pen and pencil and whatever details that you need -- that's polishing the drawing.
+Am I going to use a two-page spread like a comic book?
+For a more grandiose effect, I guess.
+And then you have to do the initial sketch of the character, which is like your structure of a piece, and then you add pen and pencil, and whatever details that you need -- that's polishing the drawing.

 17:00 Goldie Hawn: Thank you.
 Choose five?